filecoin-project/lotus-docs/content/en/lotus/configure/clusters.md

 [Libp2p]
 ListenAddresses = ["/ip4/0.0.0.0/tcp/4444", "/ip6/::/tcp/4444"]
 ```
-5. Restart the second node and import Lotus wallet keys from the original node to the third node.
+5. Restart the third node and import Lotus wallet keys from the original node to the third node.

 ### Configuring Raft Consensus / Redundant Chain nodes
 1. There is now a new section in the `config.toml` file for the lotus node, called `[Cluster]`.
 If you don't see this section in your own `config.toml`, please run `lotus config default` and copy the new section across.